meabhishek80/consuming-nasa-apis/README.md

 ### Goal

 * Write Production Grade Code.
-* Only Use Basic Dependencies (This helps geeting CoderPad Ready!!.).
+* Only Use Basic Dependencies (This helps getting CoderPad Ready!!.).

     * json-simple for parsing/encoding JSON.
     * guava provides immutable collections and other handy utility classes.
     * Apache Commons Lang for assorted utilities.